kirkalyn13/lte-dl-throughput-predictor-api/README.md

-# LTE Download Throughput Predictor API
+# Network Metrics Predictor API

-LTE Download Throughput Predictor API using Machine Learning.
+Network Metrics Predictor API using Machine Learning.

-## Summary
+## Project Overview

+### LTE Download Throughput Predictor

 This project is a proof-of-concept model designed to predict the `Download Throughput` of an LTE site using the following metrics: